-- Review the appropriate Recreation and Conservation Funding Board manuals for this grant program: - Manual 14: Nonhighway and Off-Road Vehicle Activities Program: Nonhighway Road, Nonmotorized and Off-Road Vehicle categories - Manual 3: Acquisition Projects - Manual 4: Development Projects - ☐ Review the Authorizing Resolution/Application Authorization attachment and schedule time for the governing body's approval.
+- ☐ Review the appropriate Recreation and Conservation Funding Board manuals for this grant program: - Manual 16: Recreational Trails Program - Manual 4: Development Projects - □ Review the Authorizing Resolution/Application Authorization attachment and schedule time for the governing body's approval.
 The signed authorization is due by the technical completion deadline (see Step 5).

-Applicants who are required to plan under the Growth Management Act (Revised Code of Washington 36.70A), should consult their organizations' planning department or contact the Washington State Department of Commerce's Growth Management Services, to determine their compliance status with the Act.
+Applicants for development or maintenance projects, and who are required to plan under the Growth Management Act (Revised Code of Washington 36.70A), should consult their organizations' planning department or contact the Washington State Department of Commerce's Growth Management Services to determine their compliance status with the Act.
 RCO uses information reported by the Department of Commerce in evaluation scoring.
 Applicants in compliance receive no score on the question; out of compliance status results in a minus one score.
 If the applicant's organization is out of compliance, this advance inquiry may give the applicant time to change the status before the technical completion deadline.